18 Quick & Easy Spring Craft Projects

 Make Your Own Bird Eggs

-We love the soft subtle shades of bird eggs because you can use them to decorate with so many different styles from farmhouse to traditional.
+We love the soft, subtle shades of bird eggs because you can use them to decorate in many different styles from farmhouse to traditional.

 Customize a DIY Bird Nest